aSkiddie/Monte/README.md

 # Monte
-a program that simulates the monte hall program and keeps track of the percentage of wins and losses for both choices.
+a program that simulates the monte hall problem and keeps track of the percentage of wins and losses for both choices.